Fifth Wheels, Toy Haulers, Class As, oh my! So many choices! How do you decide what kind of RV to go with?!

 Our Current Travel Trailer Layout

 That’s something else you have to consider when it comes to an RV – the SIZE.
 Where are you planning on taking your RV, and how easy is it going to be to get in and out with it?
-Did you know that State and National Park campgrounds have a length limit for RVs?
+Did you know that most State and National Park campgrounds have length restrictions for RVs?

 Sprinter Vans and vans, in general, are becoming super popular.
 With their convenient size for exploring and parking, there are more options for where you can go with them.
 You can even get 4×4 Vans to go off-roading!
 We’re actually thinking about downsizing again to a van-style RV eventually.